Conscription in France: Post-war period and the end of conscription

 The relevance of the historical system of universal military service to modern commitments and warfare accordingly came under review.

 France accordingly suspended peacetime military conscription in 1996.
 President Jacques Chirac's government formally announced the end of compulsory military service in 2001.
+Conscription came to an end on 30 November 2001 when the last conscripts left after serving a reduced six months in uniform.
+Those enrolled between January and June 2001 were only required to spend six months in uniform rather than the previous 10 months.
+Only 23,000 conscripts were called up in 2001.

 Young people are still required, however, to register for possible obligatory service of an unspecified nature (should the need arise).
 A recent change is that women must now register as well.

 In 1998 the Journée Défense et Citoyenneté (JDC), the "Defence and Citizenship Day" was established by President Jacques Chirac.
 It is mandatory for all persons of French nationality, both males and females.
 At the conclusion of the program, an individual certificate is issued to each participant.
 This certificate is needed to take the baccalaureate examination (except for persons under 18 years of age), to enroll in a public university, to obtain a driving licence or to apply for any civil servant jobs.

 From 1998 to 2010, this mandatory day was called Journée d’Appel de Préparation à la Défense, the "Defence Preparation Day".

 In 2019, President Emmanuel Macron introduced Service national universel (SNU), a national service currently on a voluntary basis, for a period of 4 weeks.
-It will become a compulsory service in the future.
+It was planned to become a compulsory service in the future.
 Conscripts will spend two weeks in training and two weeks performing community service.
 The system has been described as "more scout camp than military service".